How to Hire Construction Workers in 6 Steps

 - Were they self-motivated or did you have to constantly check in?

-You may also want to run a background check.
-While this step is not necessary for every job, construction workers may handle or be around heavy machinery, putting other people’s lives in their hands.
-A background check will ensure you’re hiring someone with adequate skills and certifications.
+You may also want to create and impose a background check policy.
+While it is not necessary for every job, construction workers may handle or be around heavy machinery, putting other people’s lives in their hands.
+A background check will ensure you’re hiring someone with adequate skills and certifications, and without any major mistakes or violations in their history.

 When you draft the offer letter, be sure to include: